All Episodes

 The failed policies of the past.

-What that the the way to translate that what Obama and the Democrats hope that people will think is Bush, failed Policies of the past equals George W. Bush.
+The way to translate that, what Obama and the Democrats hope that people will think is Bush.

-Failed policies of the past drilling for oil?
+Failed policies of the past, drilling for oil?

-What alternative policy did you have, Obama?
+What failed policy, what alternative policy did you have, Obama?

 That is absolutely true.

-You know that people put in the dr in the passenger seat when they're trying to sneak into the HOV lane.
+He's like a blow-up doll, you know, that people put in the passenger seat when they're trying to sneak into the HOV lane.

-And at some point he's gonna rupture and just fold all together, but right now I think that the Democrat Party's trying to keep him blown up, but he it's not gonna last forever.
+But right now, I think that the Democrat Party is trying to keep him blown up, but it's not going to last forever.

-I that that's that's a good analogy.
+That's a good analogy.

 They got problems.